olezim/writeups/tryhackme/startup/readme.md

 /etc/print.sh
 $
 ```
-Sadly we cannot modify its content, because the file belongs to root and lennie has not enough permissions to write to it.
-It does execute another script thought.
+Sadly, we cannot modify its content, because the file belongs to root and lennie has not enough permission to write to it.
+It does execute another script though.
 ```
 $ cat /etc/print.sh
 #!/bin/bash